 The second type of backlog is due to processing delays of applicants' documents, which is related to government processing capacity as well as increased background and criminal checks.

-In May 2014, the government was processing some family-related visas applications filed as far back as July 1990, and it was still processing some employment-related visa applications from October 2003.
+In February 2015, the U.S. government was processing some family-related visas applications filed as far back as August 1991, and was still processing some employment-related visa applications from December 2003.

 Another useful indicator to understand the waiting times is the number of people whose documents are on hold because there are no immigrant visas available for a given family/employment preference or a given country of origin.
-According to the data on the petitions submitted to the Department of State (DOS), there were about 4.3 million applicants (including spouses and minor children) who on November 1, 2013 were on the waiting list.
-The overwhelming majority of these applicants were family-sponsored applicants and their immediate family members (4.2 million).
-About 112,000 were employment-sponsored applicants and their family.
-Of the overall 4.3 million applicants, 1.3 million were citizens of Mexico, followed by those from the Philippines (437,000) and India (327,000).
+According to data on the petitions submitted to the Department of State (DOS), there were about 4.4 million applicants (including spouses and minor children) who were on the waiting list as of November 1, 2014.
+The overwhelming majority were family-sponsored applicants and their immediate family members (4.3 million).
+About 91,000 were employment-sponsored applicants and their families.
+Of the overall 4.4 million applicants, 1.3 million were citizens of Mexico, followed by those from the Philippines (429,000) and India (323,000).
 What these DOS data do not show is the number of family- and employment-based prospective immigrants who are waiting to adjust their status to LPR from within the United States.
-Their applications are likely to be processed by USCIS.
-To our knowledge, the number of people who await for green cards from within the United States has not been published by USCIS.
-In other words, the overall number of people waiting for a green card–within and outside of the United States–is larger than the 4.3 million reported by DOS.
+To our knowledge, the number of people who await green cards from within the United States has not been published by USCIS.
+In other words, the overall number of people waiting for a green card—within and outside of the United States—is larger than the 4.4 million reported by DOS.

-- For more details about the waiting time by immigration category and country of origin, see the U.S. Department of State’s Visa Bulletin.
+- For more details about wait times by immigration category and country of origin, see the U.S. Department of State’s Visa Bulletin.